matt-heindel-gl/interview-express/README.md

 ## Interview Tasks

+NOTE: ask the candidate to work off the `main` branch which does not have these prompts

-See [TASKS.md](TASKS.md) for potential features the candidate can implement during the interview.
+See [PROMPTS.md](PROMPTS.md) for potential features the candidate can implement during the interview.